MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 * The system that posts connector messages doesn't know who it's posting to or who receives the messages.
 No information about the recipient is disclosed.
 (Microsoft is the actual recipient, not the tenant; Microsoft does the actual post to the channel.)

-* No data leaves the corporate network when connector messages are posted to a channel.
+* No data leaves the corporate network when Connectors post messages in a channel.

 * Connectors that support actionable messages also don't see IP address and referrer information; this information is sent to Microsoft and then routed to HTTP endpoints that were previously registered with Microsoft in the Connectors portal.

-* Each time a connector is configured for a channel, a unique URL for that connector instance is created.
+* Each time a Connector is configured for a channel, a unique URL for that connector instance is created.
 If that connector instance is deleted, the URL can no longer be used.

 * Connector messages can't contain file attachments.

-* The connector instance URL should be treated as secret or confidential.
+* The Connector instance URL should be treated as secret or confidential.
 Anyone who has the URL can post to it.
 If necessary, team owners can delete the connector instance.

-* If necessary, a tenant administrator can prevent new connector instances from being created and Microsoft can block all usage of a connector app.
+* If necessary, a tenant administrator can prevent new Connector instances from being created and Microsoft can block all usage of a Connector app.

 ### Outgoing webhooks